amankkg/amank.me/src/pages/cv.md

 ## software engineer

-- with full-stack expertise in JavaScript and .NET
+- with full-stack expertise in .NET and JavaScript
-- preferring strongly typed JavaScript
-- with passion for functional programming
+- with passion for functional programming and types (even in JavaScript)
-- interesting in distributed systems and software design
+- interested in distributed systems, software design and similar not childish stuff

 [Telegram] | [GitHub] | [Twitter] | [LinkedIn] | amankubanychbek@gmail.com